realkorosh2000/Homesoft/README.md

 # softwares
 terex-paint Image editor
 # cooming soon:
-terexJ! an text editor based in java 8
+terexJ!
+Full Text Editor In Java 8 and Python IDE

 # ReadMe:
 you need jdk 8 or java 8 to run apps based in java 8